JRHemmen/software-eng-course/README.md

 ## Web Development Basics

+### Front-End Development

-### **Session 5: Introduction to Web Development**
+#### **Session 5: Introduction to Front-End Development**

-- The structure of the web: clients, servers, and communication
+- Overview of front-end web development and its role in creating user interfaces.
-- Overview of HTML, CSS, and JavaScript
+- Basic technologies: HTML, CSS, and JavaScript.
+- Introduction to responsive design principles.

-### **Session 6: Deep Dive into HTML/CSS**
+#### **Session 6: Deep Dive into HTML and CSS**

-- Understanding HTML tags and structure
+- Understanding the structure and semantics of HTML.
-- Styling with CSS: selectors, properties, and layout techniques
+- Styling with CSS: selectors, box model, flexbox, and grid layouts.
+- Best practices for accessibility and SEO.

-### **Session 7: JavaScript and Dynamic Web Pages**
+#### **Session 7: JavaScript for Dynamic Web Pages**

-- Basics of JavaScript programming
+- Basics of JavaScript programming and its role in the DOM.
-- DOM manipulation and event handling
+- Event handling, DOM manipulation, and AJAX requests.
+- Introduction to front-end frameworks and libraries (e.g., React, Vue.js).

+### Back-End Development

+#### **Session 8: Introduction to Back-End Development**

+- Overview of back-end development and its role in web applications.
+- Understanding server-client architecture and HTTP protocol.
+- Introduction to server-side languages (e.g., Node.js, Python, Ruby).

+#### **Session 9: API Design and Development**

+- RESTful API concepts and best practices.
+- Introduction to GraphQL as an alternative to REST.
+- Authentication and authorization techniques (e.g., OAuth, JWT).

+#### **Session 10: WebSockets and Real-Time Communication**

+- Understanding WebSockets for full-duplex communication.
-- Fetch API for asynchronous data retrieval
+- Use cases for real-time data exchange (e.g., chat applications, live updates).

-## Advanced Web Technologies
+## Databases for Web Development

+### **Session 11: Introduction to Databases**

+- Overview of databases in web development.
+- Differences between SQL and NoSQL databases and their use cases.

-### **Session 8: Communication Protocols and APIs**
+### **Session 12: SQL Databases**

+- Basics of SQL and relational database design.
+- CRUD operations and simple queries.
-- Understanding RESTful services and APIs
+- Introduction to transactions and data integrity.

+### **Session 13: NoSQL Databases**

+- Overview of NoSQL database types and their use cases.
+- **Document Stores**: Introduction to document-oriented databases (e.g., MongoDB) and their query languages.
+- **Key-Value Stores**: Understanding the use of key-value stores (e.g., Redis) for caching and fast data retrieval.
-- Introduction to gRPC and WebSockets
+- **Time-Series Databases**: Introduction to time-series databases (e.g., InfluxDB) and their applications in monitoring and IoT.

-- Choosing the right communication protocol for your project
+## Wrap-Up and Future Directions

+### **Session 14: The Future of Web Development**

+- Emerging trends in web development (e.g., serverless architectures, microservices).
+- Discussion on the evolving landscape of web standards and technologies.
+- Resources for further learning and exploration in software engineering and web development.

 ## Software Ecosystems and Licensing